· Porcupine Gorge National Park

 Hughenden is the access point for the Porcupine Gorge National Park - a canyon hidden away about an hours drive north.
 The road passes through flat woodlands of typical Australian Eucalypts and Acacias and gives no hint of the existence of the Gorge until one reaches it.
 The Gorge has been carved by Porcupine Creek out of a basalt lava-flow giving off the beautiful soft colours of the walls towering 150 metres over the water.
 The Gorge can be appreciated from two distinct areas.
 The first point is a lookout giving a view deep into the Gorge below.
 There is no access to the base of the Gorge from this point.
 The second point is a National Park campsite where basic facilities are provided.
 From this point there is a walking track that takes visitors to the bottom of the Gorge where the Pyramid formation can be viewed.
 There is also a swimming hole at the base of the Pyramid.

 Camping is available at the Pyramid camping ground, 74km north of Hughenden.
 Camping Permits are required and fees apply.
 Campers should bring their own drinking water as the water supply is unreliable.
 The camping ground is situated in the upper level of the Gorge; the camping ground is the starting point for the 1.2 kilometre walking track which leads down into the Gorge.
-There are twenty-two numbered sites, including nine e-permit sites (online booking) and thirteen self-registration sites.
+There are twenty-two numbered sites.
+Please note there is no self registration at Porcupine Gorge National Park.
+Sites can be booked through the Flinders Discovery Centre, online or by phoning 13 QGOV (13 74 68).
 Campsites are suitable for tents, caravans, camper trailers, small and large motor homes and large groups.

 All of the road to Porcupine Gorge is sealed.
 Current road reports are available at the Flinders Discovery Centre or online here .